nextcloud/previewgenerator/README.md

 # Preview Generator

+# CUSTOM CHANGES
+It is previewgenerator app with some additions: IT IS CHANGE preview behaviour.
+If there is no rendered preview, it is not trigger default preview system to generate it: just return 404 NOT_FOUND.
+If there is rendered preview, it is not change default behaviour and allows to return and render preview.
+Motivation: In case of upload so many pictures you could to view pictures which haven't generated previews.
+In this case nextcloud try to generate all of these and use all of system memory.
+To enable/disable feature, set enable_generated_previews_only : bool parameter in sesttings to true(default)/false.

 Nextcloud app that allows admins to pre-generate previews.
 The app listens to edit events and stores this information.
 Once a cron job is triggered it will start preview generation.
 This means that you can better utilize your